Blue Ocean Strategy: theory and examples

 Value Innovation

-Unlike many conventional approaches to strategy formation, Chan Kim and Mauborgne chose not to focus on the competition, but on the customer.
+Chan Kim and Mauborgne developed their strategic approach by concentrating on customer needs instead of following standard methods which concentrate on competitors.
 In their logic, as much attention is paid to value creation as to innovation.

-This leads to a new concept: value innovation.
+The process leads to the creation of value innovation as a new business approach.
 The combination of these two ensures that innovation is not only driven by technology, but by what is better for customers.

 Value Innovation is only spoken of when companies gear their innovation activities to utility, cost and price.
-This means, for instance, that companies generally have to abandon the competition-based theories, such as the Generic Strategies of Porter.
+Organizations need to move away from competition-based theories which include Generic Strategies of Porter according to this example.

 The difference between Blue Ocean Strategy and Red Ocean Strategy